Need to know

 - Price: $269

-At the extremely low price of $269, this is one of the cheapest TVs in our test.
+At the low price of $269, this is one of the cheapest TVs in our test.
 On the face of it, it might seem like a bargain worth grabbing.
-However, this TV delivers the kind of performance you might usually expect with such a low price tag.
+However, it delivers the kind of performance you might expect from such a low price tag.

 The brand, Eko, is exclusive to Big W, which now sells a variety of TVs at a fraction of the price of bigger brands.
 This one is a Full HD Android 11 TV with built-in Chromecast, allowing you to stream content from your smartphone, tablet or laptop directly to your TV.